pivotal-cf/pcf-release-notes/p1-v1.6/opsmanager_rn_1_6.md

 owner: Ops Manager
 ---
 ## v1.6.17 patch release:
-Patches CVE-2016-0897 and CVE-2016-0927 .
+* Patches CVE-2016-0897 and CVE-2016-0927 .
 Additional information can be found at https://pivotal.io/security.
+* Customers using vSphere or vCloud Air are now required to enter a default admin password in their OVA or TAR template.
+Failure to do so will result in the VM to not boot up.
+Additional information can be found at http://docs.pivotal.io/pivotalcf/1-6/customizing/vsphere.html

 ## v1.6.16 patch release:
 Patches USN-3001-1.
 Additional information can be found at https://pivotal.io/security.